Plugin Architecture

 Core Concepts

-- Self-Registration: Plugins typically register themselves with the
+- Self-Registration: Plugins register themselves with the

 PluginManager